top of page

 🧠 The Bench Coach

 Even without a starting role, you lift others up.
 You become the extra coach on the sidelines.
-You’re remembered for your humility, selflessness, and improving every player, even from the bench.
+You’re remembered for your humility, selflessness, and for improving every player, even from the bench.

 🛟 The Caretaker